![]() |

 protected by the layer of ground from winter colds and herbivores.
 Intensive

-beginning of June plant flowers.
-Seeds grow ripe in the beginning of drought
+of June plant flowers.
+Seeds grow ripe in the beginning of drought season, sprout

-season, sprout in season of autumn rains.
-For 2 months (up to winter light
+in season of autumn rains.
+For 2 months (up to winter light frosts) the young

-frosts) the young plant has time to form the small tuber.
-Contraction of roots
+plant has time to form the small tuber.
+Contraction of roots after first light

 “Hedgehog bed” (Pseudosenecio echinatum)

-of groundsel genus (Senecio), distinguished by the variety of life forms: from
+of plants of groundsel genus (Senecio), distinguished by the variety of life

-grasses up to trees.
-Plant grows on stony places, takes long thin water-bearing
+forms: from grasses up to trees.
+Plant grows on stony places, takes long thin

-length up to 1 m grow aside from perennial caudex (its weight can be up to
+up to 1 m grow aside from perennial caudex (its weight can be up to 50 kg).

-50 kg).
-In caudex water is reserved but to get it for ground animal is extremely
+In caudex water is reserved but to get it for ground animal is extremely inconveniently:

-inconveniently: dried out stalks are kept on plant till 2 years, forming rich "pillow" of
+dried out stalks are kept on plant till 2 years, forming rich "pillow"

 is difficultly because of stony ground where the “hedgehog bed” grows.